Macronutrients explained

 Calculate your personalized ratios

 Your macronutrient needs depend on your weight, activity level, and goals.
 A sedentary person doesn't have the same needs as an endurance athlete.
-Use a macro calculator to get a distribution tailored to your profile.
+Use a macro calculator to get a breakdown adapted to your profile.

 4